Tandy 1000: Selected Tandy 1000-enhanced software

 Major software publishers and makers of game and educational software, such as Sierra and Broderbund, offered software titles that support Tandy's 16-color graphics, 3-voice sound, and other Tandy-specific hardware features.
 These enhancements offer a superior graphics and sound experience for Tandy 1000 owners over CGA graphics or PC speaker sound widely used on most DOS PCs.
-Software that supported Tandy's graphics are typically labelled on the package as Tandy 1000/PCjr compatible.
+Software that supported Tandy's graphics are typically labelled on the package as being Tandy 1000/PCjr compatible.

 Although the Tandy 1000 can run most DOS software, the below programs are known to specifically support Tandy 1000 enhanced features.
 These programs require DOS to run.
 Tandy shipped its own version of DOS.
 The 1000 uses the main memory for graphics, so most programs require 640k or 768k to run.
 The enhanced graphics and sound often tax the processor, so an 80286 processor or faster is often recommended for best results.